kdabwl/SmallObjects/README.md

 ```
 The difference between `dispatch` and `invoke` is just the causing bytecode, same so for the returned value.
 However, the `primitive` may fail -- and therefore must delegate to a `fallback method`.
 In that case the operation is like:
 ```
-theMethod := aFallbackMethod;
+theMethod := aFallbackMethod /* acts like tailcall */;
 ```
 Since the `arity` of the current `activation` is same as that of aFallbackMethod, nothing else is to worry about (given the assignment does set up for `next instruction`).
-In another posting the role and viability of `theMethod` will be addressed, here we note that it is a `special variable` belonging to, what momentarily the current `activation` is.
+In another posting the role and viability of `theMethod` will be addressed, here we note that it is a `special variable` belonging to, what momentarily the current `activation` is.</br>
+N.B. [tailcall](https://clang.llvm.org/docs/AttributeReference.html#musttail) is in developer's hand for C·lang.

 ### 1. the SmallObjects memory & layout & format spec